getsentry/arroyo/docs/source/architecture.rst

   This is a typical way to write messages on a storages in batches to reduce the round trips.

-* ``Dead letter queue``.
-It is up to the developer to decide what to do with invalid messages.
-One common option is to produce them onto a dead-letter topic.
-Arroyo provides a strategy for that.
-The application developer writes the consumer logic, and the dead-letter queue strategy wraps this logic and intercepts *InvalidMessage* exceptions sending the content to a dedicated topic.

 All strategies included with Arroyo are in `the strategies module <https://github.com/getsentry/arroyo/tree/main/arroyo/processing/strategies>`_.